-The Writer’s Workshop mission is an apprenticeship program guided by professional writers, wherein students work to find their voices in a variety of literary genres, principally poetry, fiction and nonfiction, and screenwriting.
-We prepare our students to write professionally, read closely, share their ideas, think critically and sharpen their capacity for empathy to open themselves to diverse cultural points of view.
+The Writer’s Workshop mission is an apprenticeship program guided by professional writers, wherein students work to find their voices in a variety of literary genres, principally poetry, fiction, creative nonfiction, and screenwriting.
+We prepare our students to write professionally, read closely, share their ideas, think critically, and sharpen their capacity for empathy to open themselves to diverse cultural points of view.

 For more information on Creative Writing:

 Contact the Department of Writer’s Workshop at (402) 554-2406